DataDima90/ai.github.io/_posts/2020-01-01-Data-Storage.md

 - Can use S3 for all types (hot, warm, cold)
 - Use S3 Glacier for colda data

-### Operational Characteristics of DynamoDB in detail

-- DynamoDB tables
-  - Attributes are the columns
-  - Items are the rows
-  - Tables are a collection of items
-  - Must have a primary key, two types:
-    - Partition key: primary key with one attribute called the hash attribute
-      - DynamoDB has function determines the partition where an item is located
-    - Composite primary key: partition key plus sort key (range attribute) where all items with the same sort key are located together ordered by sort key value
-  - No limit to number of items (rows) in a table
-  - Maximum item size is 400KB
-- DynamoDB has two models of consistency: eventual and strong consistency
-  - Eventually consistent reads are the default
-    - Achieves maximum read throughput (Performance +)
-    - May return stale data (Accuracy -)
-  - Strongly consistent reads
-    - Returns result representing all prior write operations
-    - Always accurate data returned (no stale data) (Accuracy +)
-    - Increased latency with this option (Performance -)
-- Atomicity, consistency, islolation, and durability (ACID)
-  - Support for ACID transactions using transactional read and write APIs
-  - ACI across one or more tables in one account and region
-  - Use for transactions that require coordinated inserts, updates, or deletes to multiple items as part of one logical operation
-- Cost versus performance - two capacity modes
-  - On-demand capacity
-    - DynamoDB automatically provisions capacity based on your workload, up or down
-  - Provisioned capacity
-    - Specify read capacity units (RCUs) and write capacity units (WCUs) per second for your application
-    - One RCU equals one strongly consistent read or two eventually consistent reads per second for items to up to 4 KB
-    - One WC equals one write per second for items to up to 1 KB
-    - Can use auto scaling to automatically calibrate our table's capacity
-      - Helps manage cost
-- DynamoDB Global tables
-  - Specifiy multple in which our table is available
-  - DynamoDB propagates all changes across all regions
-  - Any change to an item in any replica is propagated to all other replicas
-  - New items propagated within seconds
-  - Uses last-writer-wins reconciliation with concurrent updates
-  - When a table in a region has issues, application directs to a different region

 ## Redshift Overview